ltpitt/lua-pico-8-oracle-odyssey/README.md

 ## Acknowledgements

-Special thanks to our team of database engineers for their inspiration and dedication.
+Special thanks to all Oracle Database Engineers for their inspiration and dedication.
 This game is a tribute to your hard work and perseverance.

 ---